 Black soybeans are PERFECT for low carb diets… including keto!

-At just 5 grams of net carbs per serving (that’s total carbs minus fiber, because you don’t digest fiber), black soybeans can totally be part of your keto diet – as long as you stick to a single serving.
+At just 5 grams of net carbs per serving (that’s total carbs minus fiber, since fiber is indigestible), black soybeans can totally be part of your keto diet — as long as you stick to a single serving.

 Compared to beans that can be upwards of 30 grams of net carbs per serving, black soybeans are an excellent way to enjoy your favorite bean dishes without all the carbs.

-Like other high-fiber foods, eating too many of these (esp if you’re not used to lots of fiber) can cause some… unpleasant digestive hiccups, shall we say.
+Like other high-fiber foods, eating too many of these (especially if you’re not used to lots of fiber) can cause some… unpleasant digestive issues, shall we say.

-But what I really want to dive into is the nutrition war that’s raging over soy, and if it’s something you need to be concerned about.
+But what I really want to dive into is the soy debate, and if it’s something you need to be concerned about.

 The soy controversy